What is truth in Christianity, how it’s anchored in God, why we expect truth, and why we (sometimes) don’t want truth.

 “Your word is truth.”
 (John 17:17)

-Truth comes from somewhere.
-Truth doesn’t materialize out of thin air, but originates in God himself.
-Lawson continues…
+Truth originates from somewhere.
+Truth doesn’t materialize out of thin air, but in God himself.
+John MacArthur wrote,

 “So that he who blesses himself in the land shall bless himself by the God of truth, and he who takes an oath in the land shall swear by the God of truth; because the former troubles are forgotten and are hidden from my eyes.”
 Isaiah 65:16 (emphasis mine)

-Why We Expect Truth: We’re Made In God’s Image
+Why We Expect Truth: The Image of God in Us

 People may say things like ‘truth is relative’ or ‘every person has their own truth’, but nobody really believes that consistently.
 Those who may declare ‘truth is relative’ are the same people who get offended when someone insults them, steals from them, sleeps with their spouse, or otherwise breaks faith with them.
 It’s because they want truth in their dealings with other people.
 In fact, we all want the same thing: truth in our relationships.